-These are the mischievous monkeys in parrot's feathers - intoxicated with their own cleverness.– Narrator on kea hijinks in ski area carparks
+These are the mischievous monkeys in parrot's feathers, intoxicated with their own cleverness.– Narrator Barry Paine on kea hijinks in ski area carparks